-fees, health and accident insurance premia, federal/state/local income taxes); travel (cost of transportation to and from the training site and travel within the training site.
+Provide the method of calculation for each international trip including applicable per diem rates.
 All USAID funded travel must be purchased in compliance with the Fly America Act.
-Entry to and exit from the U.S. must be on a U.S. flag air carrier.).
+Entry to and exit from the U.S. must be on a U.S.-registered carrier.